 People nowadays are more motivated to express their feelings for a brand.
 Businesses can use positive reviews to the advantage of their SEO campaign.
 Let’s find out how reviews can help put your business front and center.

 When people like your product and leave a review about it on your site or on Google it can make your business more competitive.
 So, how does this benefit your position in the search engine results page?
 Google rewards businesses that give the best experience to their customers.
 When people have positive sentiments about your offers, these offers are listed as Rich Results, meaning your products are prioritized for potential customers.
 This enhances your click-through-rate which, in turn, improves your conversions.

 2. Getting favor from search engines

 It’s true that customers are more likely to leave negative reviews than positive ones.
-You can read more about it here.
 If you want Google to rank your website higher, you should focus on getting positive reviews from clients.
 It all boils down to how you deal with customers or clients directly, respond to queries, and provide them a positive experience throughout the process.
 You may also need to encourage customers to leave a review of the products they have just purchased in exchange for a small gift.

 3. Adding keywords to your website

 Keywords are what determine the position of your site in the SERPs.
 With customer reviews, you are adding keywords to your website.
+Ninety-two percent of small business marketers believed keywords in online reviews were important.
 This enables you to compete with companies using the same keywords, thereby increasing your chances of gaining a better position in the SERPs.
 From there, it will be easier for your business to generate organic traffic.

 4. Enable customer retention